-- o There are scenarios where only one side of the BFD, not both, is interested in performing reachability validations.
-One example is when static route uses BFD to validate nexthop IP address.
-Another example is when uni-directional tunnel uses BFD to validate reachability to egress node.
-With these scenarios, corresponding BFD sessions need to be provisioned or instantiated on target nodes but adds very minimal value to those nodes, if any. - o It is expected that some MPLS technologies will require traffic engineered LSPs to get created dynamically, driven by external applications (ex: SDN).
-If BFD was to perform reachability validations on LSP prior to requested network node communicating back to the application of LSP readiness, then it would be desirable for BFD to come up fast in order to allow requesting application to proceed.
-[RFC5884] can take some time as BFD sessions need to get created on both ends, egress via LSP ping, and then session negotiations take place. - o Existing BFD mechanics provides end-to-end reachability validations well.
-It does not, however, allow BFD to perform partial reachability validations: ingress to transit, transit to transit, transit to egress. - o [RFC5884] defines a mechanism to run BFD on exiting MPLS technologies.
-This mechanism is very useful to perform end-to-end LSP liveliness verification check.
-However, this mechanism lacks the ability to validate traversal of the intended LSP path.
-Specifically when one or more nodes along the LSP incorrectly label switch the BFD packet, but it still manages to reach the intended LSP egress node.
-Likelihood of this issue being seen depends on deployed MPLS technologies.
-With MPLS technologies which make use of downstream label allocation scheme (ex: RSVP, LDP), incoming label itself provides a level of check as a node will drop any packet containing non-self-advertised label as the top label or will get delivered to unintended egress node.
-For those MPLS technologies, issue will be less likely to be seen.
+- o There are scenarios when only one side of the BFD, not both, are interested in verifying connectivity between a pair of systems.
+One example is when a static route uses BFD to validate reachability to the nexthop IP router.
+Another example is when a Unidirectional tunnel uses BFD to validate reachability to the egress node.
+In such scenarios, regular BFD requires sessions to be provisioned on target nodes (ex: static route nexthop node, egress of RSVP-TE unidirectional LSP) which adds minimal value, if any, to those egress nodes. - o BFD provides data delivery confidence when reachability validation is performed prior to traffic utilizing specific paths/LSPs.
+However this comes with a cost where traffic is prevented to use such paths/LSPs until BFD is able to validate the reachability, which could take seconds due to BFD session bring-up sequences [RFC5880], LSP ping bootstrapping [RFC5884], etc. Reduction in BFD reachability validation will provide faster service availability in BFD provisioned paths/LSPs.
+In addition, it is expected that some MPLS technologies will require traffic engineered LSPs to get created dynamically, driven by external applications (ex: SDN).
+It would be desirable to perform BFD validation very quickly to allow application to utilize dynamically created LSPs in timely manner. - o Existing BFD standards provide a good mechanism to verify end-toend reachability.
+They however, do not allow BFD to perform partial reachability validations: ingress to transit, transit to transit and transit to egress. - o [RFC5884] defines a mechanism to run BFD on existing MPLS technologies.
+It is used to perform end-to-end LSP liveliness check for detecting MPLS data plane failures.
+This mechanism, however, lacks the ability to validate traversal of the intended LSP path.
+Specifically it cannot detect failures where one of the nodes along the LSP incorrectly label switches the BFD packet, as long as it reaches the intended LSP egress node.
+The likelihood of this issue being seen depends on deployed MPLS technologies.

+With MPLS technologies that use downstream label allocation scheme (ex: RSVP, LDP), the incoming label itself provides a level of check as a node will drop any packet containing non-self-advertised label as the top label or will get delivered to unintended egress node.
+The issue is less likely to be seen for such MPLS technologies.
 With MPLS technologies such as Segment Routing (SR), incoming label can often be a label allocated and advertised by a node that is multiple downstream hops away.
 For such MPLS technologies, issue will be more likely to be seen.
 [RFC4379] can detect such broken LSPs, but it is often difficult to run this technology at the rate which BFD is capable of.

-o A node may desire to run multiple BFD sessions to a network target.
-One such scenario is if multiple applications on the system required to run BFD to a same target but with different failure detection time requirements.
-Another scenario is to run multiple instances of BFD, hosted on different parts of the system (ex: different CPUs), to a same network target, in order to increase BFD failure reliability by reducing the chance of unrelated local fault causing BFD to declare failure.
+o A node may desire to establish multiple BFD sessions to a network target.
+One such scenario is when different applications on a system require running BFD to the same remote target with different failure detection time requirements.
+Another scenario is when there are multiple unnumbered logic interfaces between a pair of network nodes.
+Another scenario can be envisaged where a node hosts multiple BFD sessions to the same remote target on different parts of the system (eg. different CPUs) in order to provide local redundancy when using BFD to validate paths/LSPs.
+Such a setup may be used to provide resiliency against local faults that can otherwise impact BFD sessions used to monitor paths/LSPs.